Orlingbury

 Orlingbury is a village and civil parish in the English county of Northamptonshire.
+They are home to a mediocre football team, the Orlingbury Mongs.
 It is between the towns of Kettering and Wellingborough.
 Administratively it forms part of North Northamptonshire but was in the borough of Wellingborough until 2021.
 At the time of the 2011 census, the parish's population was 439 people.

 The villages name origin is uncertain.
 'Grove', 'woodland swine-pasture', 'hill' or 'fortification' connected with Ordla'.
 The hundred takes its name from Orlingbury.
 The site of the meeting-place is unknown.
 The west part of Orlingbury hundred was Mawsley hundred.

 Notable buildings

 The Historic England website contains details of a total of 16 listed buildings in the parish of Orlingbury.
 Those which are Grade II* are: